carlfugate/Arduino-Traffic-Light-Relay-Controller/README.md

 o 4 Way Traffic Light

-o Pedistrian Crossing Sign with countdown
+o Pedestrian Crossing Sign with countdown

 My first version of the project uses a 4 way relay module with SRD-05VDC-SL-C relays.